Jake Ellwood: Military career

 Ellwood was posted to the United States in 2009, serving as the Australian Army's liaison officer to the United States Marine Corps in Quantico, Virginia.
 He returned to Australia to a three-year appointment as commander of the Combat Training Centre.
 Following completion of the Defence and Strategic Studies Course at the Australian Defence College, Ellwood deployed to Afghanistan from September 2014 as Chief of Joint Operations within Headquarters International Security Assistance Force in Kabul.
 The role transitioned to Headquarters Operation Resolute Support from January 2015, and Ellwood returned to Australia the following September.
 In recognition of his "distinguished performance of duties in warlike operations", Ellwood was awarded a Commendation for Distinguished Service and received the Officer of the Legion of Merit from the United States.

 Ellwood subsequently served as chief of staff Headquarters Forces Command and as Director General of Career Management – Army.
 Promoted to major general, he was appointed Deputy Chief of Army on 3 May 2018.
 He occupied the role for only seven months, before succeeding Major General Paul McLachlan in command of the 1st Division on 6 December 2018.
 Ellwood was appointed a Member of the Order of Australia in the 2019 Queen's Birthday Honours, the award recognising his "remarkable capacity and exceptional leadership and management skills ... across a number of [senior] roles".

 Ellwood relinquished command of the 1st Division to Major General Scott Winter in November 2021 and, for his "outstanding achievement" in the command, was awarded the Conspicuous Service Cross in the 2022 Australia Day Honours.
 The following March, he was appointed State Recovery Coordinator by the Premier of Queensland to lead the large-scale recovery operations in response to the severe floods in South East Queensland.
-Ellwood retired from the army in December 2022.
+Ellwood retired from the army in December 2022, and the following March was appointed Chief Executive Officer of the Queensland Reconstruction Authority.

 Ellwood holds a Bachelor of Arts in Strategic Studies and International Relations and a Master of Arts in Strategic Studies from Deakin University, a Master of Management in Defence Studies from the University of Canberra, and a Graduate Diploma in Education (Secondary) from Monash University.